alishabab/advanced_building_blocks_enumerables/README.md

 # Advanced Building Blocks - Enumerables [Solo Project]

-In this project, you will implement your own version of Ruby’s enumerable methods
+In this project, I implemented my own version of Ruby’s enumerable methods

 # What it does